Regular coffee can hit hard, but you don't always want a full-strength cup.

 Maud’s Gourmet Coffee (World’s Best Half Caff)55mg55mg

-How much caffeine is a standard cup of coffee?
+How much caffeine is in a standard cup of coffee?

 Three espresso shots stacked on top of each other.